 At least annually, the Company reviews long-term assumptions underlying the projections of estimated gross profits and its calculation of the recoverability of DAC balances.
 These assumptions include changes in projected investment rates, interest crediting rates, policyholder dividend rates, mortality, expenses, contract lapses, withdrawals, surrenders and amortization period.
-The adjustments to DAC to reflect the update of the actuarial assumptions in 2019 and 2018 resulted in a net decrease to policy acquisition expenses of \$10.2 million and \$5.6 million, respectively.
+The adjustments to DAC to reflect the update of the actuarial assumptions in 2020 and 2019 resulted in a \$9.9 million net increase and \$10.2 million net decrease in policy acquisition expenses, respectively.
 The update of actuarial assumptions also resulted in, to a lesser extent, adjustments to sales inducement assets and liabilities and policy liabilities.